 - Open the Terminal application, which is found in /Applications/Utilities

 - Enter the following command for which version of Catalina you downloaded.
-Replace “UNTITLED” with the name of the flash drive that you plugged into your Mac.
+Replace “UNTITLED” with the name of the flash drive that you plugged into your Mac for macOS Catalina

-Before hitting the “Enter/Return” Key, you will want to ensure that the command in Terminal is 100% correct.
+Before hitting the “Enter/Return” Key, ensure that the command in Terminal is 100% correct.
 If not, an error will appear and you will end up having to start over before the USB will properly work.

 After you have verified the command, hit Enter and then enter the Administrator password on your Mac.
 From there, the Catalina Installer will be installed onto the USB drive.
 We do warn that this may take a little bit of time before you will be able to actually use it.